Bhanudeep/Automate-Meet/README.md

 ﻿

-### A Python Script to Automate Google Meet Joining On Given Time
+### A Python Script to Automate Google Meet Joining On Given Schedule

 **Requirement**